-City School System Transform Low- performing high schools and spur graduation rates (10a) Started Parent Training and Engagement (10b) Discussions about Race (11) agencies, and others to examine ways to provide greater equity, access, and diversity in educational opportunities for Males of Minneapolis Color.
-Orange County Review district data on graduation rates among Males of Color.
-Devise a plan for addressing findings from data review with area superintendents and guidance staff.
-Meet with staff Meet with sponsors of Minority Leadership Scholars and discuss roles they can play with parents.
-Meet with parents in high schools where graduation rates are not high to Research professional development that is effective in raising awareness of issues.
-Met with consultant to determine appropriate culturally responsive training for of schools where Males of encourage teachers who contribute to
+City School System Transform Low- performing high schools and spur graduation Started Parent Training and Engagement (10b) Discussions about Race (11) rates (10a) agencies, and others to examine ways to provide greater equity, access, and diversity in educational opportunities for Males of Minneapolis Color.
+Orange County Review district data on graduation rates among Males of Meet with sponsors of Minority Leadership Research professional development that is Color.
+Devise a plan Scholars and discuss roles they can play effective in raising awareness of for addressing findings from data review with area with parents.
+Meet with parents in issues.
+Met with consultant to superintendents and guidance staff. high schools where graduation determine appropriate culturally Meet with staff of schools where Males of rates are not high to encourage responsive training for teachers who contribute to

-City School System Transform Low- performing high schools and Started Parent Training and Engagement (10b) Discussions about Race (11)
+City School System Transform Started Parent Discussions

+City Belloof Bystelli Low- Training and about Race

+performing high Engagement (11)

+schools and (10b) (11)

+spur graduation (100)

-spur graduation rates (10a)
+rates (10a)

 Color are not student high

 graduating and achievement. suspension

 plan parent rates.

+meetings. iates.

 meetings.
 Determined

 Monitor course which teachers

 passage rates needed

 among Males of training and

 Color in began the

 schools with Behavioral

 low graduation Leaders

 rates.
 Consortium.

 Monitor school Begin training

 efforts and on Culturally

 actions when Responsive

 informed of Instruction for

 data. administrators,

-D (11) 1 1 principals,
+principals,

 Established an deans,

-acceleration initiative in counselors and
+acceleration counselors and

+initiative in selected

-Algebra I in 19 selected
+Algebra I in 19 teachers.

-high schools. teachers.
+high schools.

-ingii schools.
-Monitor
+g Monitor

 Setting up the effects and

 Minority progress.

-Leadership r - 6
+Leadership

 Scholars

 program and

 the Ethnic

 Minority